repjackson/wateringhole/notes.md

 ultimate goal
-    have people compete for points per tags
+    have member compete for points per tags

+switch header fonts
+button font same as body

+about features
+demo herds
+contact

+each with their own page